 Different definitions of hyperemesis gravidarum exist but the important features are intractable vomiting associated with weight loss of more than 5% of pre-pregnancy weight, dehydration, electrolyte imbalances, ketosis and the need for admission to hospital.

-- Hyperemesis gravidarum occurs in less than 1% of pregnancies.
+- Hyperemesis gravidarum affects 0.3-2% of pregnancies.

 - One study found that a moderate intake of water and adherence to a healthy diet that includes vegetables and fish before pregnancy are associated with a lower risk of developing hyperemesis gravidarum.